frescoraja/carousel.vim/README.md

 " set a default theme to load on startup: let g:custom_themes_name='default'

+" set a random theme to load on startup: let g:custom_themes_name='random'
 ```

 Or, you can just call the initializer directly if you don't want any theming applied by default, but want the plugin